aengingokce/MyFirstWebsite/README.md

 # MyFirstWebsite
-  I developed this website to learn html5, css3 and javascript.
+  I developed this website to learn html5, css3, javascript and responsive web design.